Bumiller Building

 The Bumiller Building is a residential building in the Los Angeles Historic Broadway Theater District.
 Built in 1906 and designed by the architects Morgan & Walls, the Bumiller Building was constructed of reinforced concrete in Renaissance Revival style.
 Historically the building has been a department store and a theater.

-Opening as the Bon Marché department store
+History

+Opening

 In 1906, the Bumiller Building was the home of a department store, the Bon Marché, owned by the Le Sage Brothers.
 Le Bon Marché occupied the first three floors and basement.
 Two freight elevators at the back of the building ran from the basement to the third floor for use of the store.
 The department store liquidated its goods to the J. M. Hale (Hale's) department store in September 1907 and closed, after which the freight elevators fell into disuse and were eliminated.
 Two Otis passenger elevators in the lobby ran from the basement to the sixth floor.

+The next month the building became a branch of The Hub, a large clothier that started up in 1896 whose main store was at 157 N. Spring Street.